Is Quasar Optical Variability a Damped Random Walk?

 \section{Discussion}

-We considered four families of covariance functions to test whether there is any evidence that quasar variability differs from a DRW model on time scales of weeks to years.
-Using a set of well-sampled OGLE quasar light curves, we find no indication of a third parameter in three cases~(PE, MA, and PA), but evidence for the existence of a cutoff time scale in the KE case.
-More specifically, \begin{itemize} \item On the time scales best sampled by the light curves~(from months to years), the typical light curve is clearly well-described by the DRW model, potentially with some scatter in the true structure of the power spectrum if the photometric error estimates are correct to better than $|\sigma_m/\sigma_m^{true}-1|<10\%$. \item On very short time scales, there are hints of a characteristic cutoff time scale $\tcut$~(1--3 months) for $\sim 50\%$ of the quasars, below which the correlations become stronger than predicted by the DRW model.
-The OGLE data are clearly not competitive with the {\it Kepler} study by ~\cite{mushotzky2011} in this regime. \item On very long time scales, the light curves are consistent with the DRW model, but the precision of the test is limited by the length~($7$ years) of the light curves. \end{itemize}
+We considered four families of covariance functions to test whether there is any evidence that quasar optical variability differs from a DRW model on time scales of weeks to years.
+Our conclusion is that deviations may exist, but they are small enough that we are reluctant to draw a firm conclusion.
+The significance of the deviations is very sensitive to the accurary of the photometric errors, and different tests lead to different statistical conclusions. $\mathcal{F}$--tests, which are not really correct given our likelihood functions, imply the differences are real, while Bayesian methods, which are more applicable, imply the modifications are unnecessary or only equally probable as compared to the default DRW model, depending on the information criterion used to evaluate the question.
+Thus, we will discuss the results in terms of both possibilities.
+More specifically, \begin{itemize} \item On the time scales best sampled by the light curves~(from months to years), the typical light curve is generally well-described by the DRW model, potentially with some intrinsic scatter in the true structure of the power spectrum if the photometric error estimates are correct to better than $10\%$.
+The observed scatter could also be extrinsic if the uncertainties in photometric error estimates are larger than $10\%$ or the error distributions have non--Gaussian tails. \item On very short time scales, there are hints of a characteristic cutoff time scale $\tcut$~(1--3 months) for $\sim 50\%$ of the quasars, below which the correlations become stronger than predicted by the DRW model.
+This is consistent with the Kepler results of~\cite{mushotzky2011}, but the OGLE data are clearly not competitive with {\it Kepler} in this regime. \item On very long time scales, the light curves are consistent with the DRW model, but the precision of the test is limited by the length~($7$ years) of the light curves. \end{itemize}